U.S. flag

 2. Examples: Enhancing security protocols, conducting employee training, or improving physical security measures.

-6. Assess the Effectiveness
+6. Assess Effectiveness

 1. Purpose: Continuously monitor the effectiveness of countermeasures and reassess the threat environment.